Hagelin helps Penguins rally past Hurricanes

 The Penguins were without three of their top defensemen on Wednesday.

 Kris Letang has missed seven games with a lower-body injury, while Olli Maatta sat out his second straight game with an illness.
 Brian Dumoulin will miss four-to-six weeks after undergoing surgery for a broken jaw.
-Dumoulin played 22 minutes during Pittsburgh's 5-2 win against New Jersey on Tuesday before he was hit in the face with an errant shot during the third period.

 Trevor Daley was a surprise addition to the lineup on Wednesday after missing the previous five games with an upper-body injury.
-He practiced in a noncontact jersey during Pittsburgh's morning skate on Tuesday.

 NOTES: Hagelin accidently kicked Hurricanes F - and former Penguin - Jordan Staal in the face with his skate late in the first period.
 Staal got stiches during the intermission and returned for the start of the second. ...
 Schultz is the first Penguins' defenseman to record 17 points in a month since Sergei Zubov in March 1996. ...
 The Penguins recalled D David Warsofsky from Wilkes-Barre/Scranton, but he was scratched.
 Tom Kuhnhackl missed his sixth game with a lower-body injury. ...
 Carolina scratched D Klas Dahlbeck and C Andrej Nestrasil.